Xenoturbella profunda

-Xenoturbella profunda, the purple sock or sock worm, is a marine, benthic, deep-water worm-like species that belongs to the genus Xenoturbella.
+Xenoturbella profunda, the purple sock or sock worm, is a marine, benthic, deep-water worm-like species that belongs to the family Xenoturbellidae.
 It was discovered in eastern Pacific Ocean by a group of Californian and Australian scientists.
 The species was described in 2016 from seven specimens.

 X. profunda shares morphological similarities with other species of the genus Xenoturbella, and is known for lacking respiratory, circulatory and an excretory system.

 Description

 The etymology of the species name refers to the fact that it lives deepest of the known xenoturbellids.